 The library will contact you when your item has arrived.
 You will have 4 days to arrange your pick-up.

 To request items not owned by Parkland or the LCLC, please contact the library at 610-398-1361.

 Parkland Community Library and the LCLC is now Fine Free!
 Patrons will no longer be charged late fees for overdue materials.

 When visiting other libraries in the LCLC, be sure to ask what fees may apply.
 Special collections will continue to have late charges or other fees in accordance with each library’s policies.

-Items may be returned at the circulation desk or the 24 hour book drop located in the northeast corner in the back of the building.
+Items may be returned at the circulation desk or the 24-hour book drop located in the northeast corner of the back of the building.

 Launchpads and museum passes must be returned to the circulation desk.

 Additionally, materials can be returned at any LCLC library.
 View the LCLC libraries here.

 The Library shall not be responsible for any materials left outside of the library.
 If any materials are lost, damaged, or stolen that are left outside, the patron will be held accountable.

 Fines, Fees & Lost/Damaged Items